qBioTurin/AB-ESSN/ABM/readme.md

 /*************************************************/

-Each input field has a label to espain its meaning
+Each input field has a label to explain its meaning

 number-of-young  -> initial population of young people (with delta1 death rate).
 Equally divided